 The finished restoration may be shaped slightly different and have a different texture than the original tooth.
 Your tongue usually magnifies this small difference, but you will become accustomed to this in a few days.

 If you feel the bite is not correctly balanced, this may also cause tooth sensitivity.
-Please call 619-858-8080 to schedule an appointment with one of our dentists for a simple adjustment.
+Please call 619-822-2919 to schedule an appointment with one of our dentists for a simple adjustment.

-When a tooth has a cavity, the Dentist removes the decay and fills the hole with a filling material supported by the remaining tooth structure.
-The ideal filling should be no more than 50% of the tooth; leaving half the tooth to support the filling.
-When you get a cavity that takes up 60% or more of the tooth, a crown is indicated.
+When a tooth has a cavity, our dentists remove the decay and fill the hole with a filling material supported by the remaining tooth structure.
+The ideal filling should be no more than 50 percent of the tooth, leaving half the tooth to support the filling.
+When you get a cavity that takes up 60 percent or more of the tooth, a crown is indicated.
 A crown covers the entire tooth and holds the now unsupported tooth structure together.
-Sometimes we place a filling thinking there is enough tooth to hold the filling when actually there is not.
+Sometimes, we place a filling thinking there is enough tooth to hold the filling when actually there is not.
 The tooth then starts to break away because it can no longer support the large filling.
-If within 12 months of a filling placement it is determined a crown is needed, as a courtesy we will credit the cost of the filling towards the crown.
-This warranty is null and void if the patient does not maintain his/her prescribed (minimum of every 6 months) regular hygiene appointments.
+If within 12 months of a filling placement it is determined a crown is needed, we will credit the cost of the filling towards the crown as a courtesy.
+This warranty is null and void if the patient does not maintain their prescribed (minimum of every 6 months) regular hygiene appointments.

-If you have questions or concerns about your composite fillings, please call 619-858-8080 or send an email to: email@example.com.
+If you have questions or concerns about your composite fillings, please call 619-822-2919 or send an email to email@example.com.
 Your comfort and satisfaction are very important to Dr. David Chotiner, his associates and our team in San Diego, California at Coastal Dental Arts.